northloopforensics/Fetch/ReadMe.md

 Version 1 supports only decimal formatted latitude and longitude values.

-To prepare your data, ensure the top line of the CSV data is the column header containing: "Latitude", "Longitude", and "Timestamp"
+To prepare your data, ensure the top line of the CSV data is the column header containing: "Latitude", "Longitude", and "Timestamp".

 -Select your CSV file in the tool interface.